arstepanyan/RepData_PeerAssessment1/PA1_template.md

 1. Make a new data frame called **average_steps_df** with average number of steps for each interval
 2. Create a new variable for **average_steps_df** data frame called **interval_time**.
 We want this new variable to hold the times from **interval** column but in POSIXct format.
 This will later become the x-axis of our time series plot.
 3. Make the time series plot using **interval_time** variable from previous step as x-axis, and average number of steps as y-axis.
 4. Find which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps.
-We will find this interval and show it both as time (%H:%M format) and as numeric (similar the numbers of *interval* column in our original data frame) (using **lubridate** package)
+We will show it as time (%H:%M format):